sys-bio/SimpleSEDML/README.md

 1. If there are multiple task directives and/or there is a repeated task directive AND there is a report directive, SimpleSEDML.execute only returns the results of the last simulation.
 You can circumvent this by iterating in python to obtain the desired reports.

 # Versions
+* 0.1.0
+    * MultipleModel constructors have model_refs as optional
+    * Many bug fixes

 * 0.0.8
     * MultipleModelParameterScan
     * Refactored to create MultipleModelSimpleSEDML, common code for